priyatam/emacs.d/README.md

 	M-x (Meta x) is Opt x
 	C-x is Ctrl x

-Great.
 Now open Emacs app.

 Typing `M-x` opens a command palette above the status bar.
-This is where you run custom commands from changing font to installing packages, and your own custom lisp code and shortcuts.
+This is where you run custom commands from changing font to installing packages, from running your custom lisp code and keyboard shortcuts.

 Let's try to install a package.

-Set the paths from shell (or else Emacs OS X won’t understand):
+First, set the paths from shell (or else Emacs OS X won’t understand):

 	M-x packge-install
 	_hit RETURN_